 Extra ProcessesWithin a project work there can be various extra processes that do not add any value to the customer.
 Such extra processes can be classified as waste.
-As for example: Documentation produced which are never referred or processes waiting for approval which are not at all necessary and so on.
+As for example Documentation produced which are never referred or processes waiting for approval which is not at all necessary and so on.

 Extra FeaturesSoftware that has features which the customer does not need and will never use.
-Example of extra features are reflected when the agile team tries to include features just to enhance technical coolness and not usability.
+Example of extra features is reflected when the agile team tries to include features just to enhance technical coolness and not usability.

 Task SwitchThis is a big source of waste in lean manufacturing as software developers spend host of hours in switching from one task to another.
 Every time there is a context switch, there is overhead involved in getting back to the original task.
 This results when people are assigned to multiple projects.

-Waiting TimeValuable time spent on waiting on others too creates waste time.
-Such situation usually happens when there are dependencies that are not met on time or are waiting for answers, feedback or approvals to queries and ideas.
+Waiting TimeValuable time spent on waiting on others too creates a waste of time.
+Such a situation usually happens when there are dependencies that are not met on time or are waiting for answers, feedback or approvals to queries and ideas.

 Motion TimeThe effort that is required in order to communicate or move items from one location to the other results in waste.
 This happens usually in distributed teams as in the latter a lot of hand-offs are required.

-DefectsDefects in any project always needs correction for successful completion of the project.
+DefectsDefects in any project always need correction for the successful completion of the project.
 The time spent on defects introduced by the team is wasted.
 Examples of defects being the source of waste can be in the requirements or in software bugs and so on.

-All these different types of waste sources in lean process should be controlled towards waste reduction and successful completion of lean development.
+All these different types of waste sources in the lean process should be controlled towards waste reduction and successful completion of lean development.
 To know more about lean methodologies and agile practices, you can join Simplilearn’s PMI-ACP training.
 You can also attend our agile certification classroom training in your city.
 Know the upcoming dates of agile certification training courses for your city.